bbauska/JS-Eloquent/README.md

 <h3>Conditional execution</h3>

 Executing statements in straight-line order isn't the only option we have.
-An alternative is *conditional execution*, where we choose between two different routes based on a Boolean value, like this:
+An alternative is <i>conditional execution</i>, where we choose between two different routes based on a Boolean value, like this:

 Conditional execution is written with the if keyword in JavaScript.
 In